Why Thermal Water Spray Is the Ultimate Skin-Care Multitasker

 Thermal Water Sprays Hydrate

-There is no substitute for moisturizers, creams or lotions in your skin-care routine, but a thermal water spray can certainly help prime your skin with a little hydration before you moisturize.
+There are no substitutes for moisturizers, creams or lotions in your skin-care routine, but a thermal water spray can certainly help prime your skin with a little hydration before you moisturize.
 “Thermal water can help comfort dehydrated skin and lightly moisturize the skin,” Dr. Houshmand says.
 “Some thermal waters have been blended with essential oils or fruit essences and can be left to sit on the skin and slowly sink in.
 These are wonderful for adding moisture to dehydrated or overheated skin.”

 They Can Act as a Makeup Setting Spray